 Frequently, more professional businesses tend to use human translation over machine translation for their tourism-focused translations.
 This seems the correct approach as no-one wants to hamper their business success with blocky, literal translations that are off the mark in conveying important information.
 In practical terms, how likely is an English-speaking tourist to return to a website or hotel where the information presented in English is difficult to understand?

 Unfortunately, many human translations can also run the risk of failing to reproduce the tone that a business’ original content had attempted to achieve.
 What might sound professional or even poetic in one language may not be usable in a similar tone in another.
 While meaning may be translated relatively intact, if the tone of the original is not fully conveyed, or is too strictly adhered to, this can result in unrelatable or unusual word choices.
 This is especially true in the case of English, which has a surprisingly wide variety of nuances affected by simple word choice.

 Translation is essential for success in tourism and hospitality

 This is what determines how your prospective clients will relate to you.
-In order to avoid embarrassing mistakes or a miscommunicated brand message, your translation provider should be able to take what makes your business unique and then seamlessly translate and localise that to become an effective basis for marketing for each language market.
+In order to avoid embarrassing mistakes or a miscommunicated brand message, your translation provider should be able to take what makes your business unique and then seamlessly translate and localise that to become an effective basis for marketing in each language market.
 English is quite possibly the most demanding language in this regard, given that it is the most universally recognisable language in both tourism and business.
 Native speakers are more likely to be monolingual (thus making English your only opportunity to connect with them), but they also demand only the highest standard of English in all marketing materials.
-While it may seem easy to translate into English yourself, the decision to use a professional translation service will ultimately have a major impact on how much your business will appeal to this lucrative demographic.
+While it may seem easy to translate into English yourself, the decision to use a professional translation service will ultimately have a major impact on how much your business can appeal to this lucrative demographic.